c-schrade/Udacity-Continuous-Control-Project/Report.md

 Now to part 4:

-First of all (in cell 11) the necessary packages are imported; most importantly torch and several subpackages of torch which will be used to build the neural network later.

-In the next cell (with number 12) the QNetwork class is created in which the neural network, that will approximate the action value function Q, is set up.
-In lines 17-19 (in the \_\_init\_\_-function) one can see the architecture of the network.
-The input size is 37-dimensional which fits the size of the state vectors that will be the inputs for the network.
-Then we have two linear hidden layers of size 64 and one linear output layer of size 4 (that is precisely the number of possible actions).
-The idea here is that for each state input the four output values will estimate the action values of the four possible actions in that state.
+In cell 6, in the Actor and Critic classes, the architecture of the neural networks, that will approximate the policy pi and the action value function Q, is defined.
+In the Actor class (lines 12 to 38) the structure of the neural network that will approximate the policy function is defined and has the following form:

+* The input size is 33 which is precisely the dimension of the state vectors.
+* There is one hidden layer of size 256 which is activated by the relu-function.
+* The output layer is of size 4 (, which is the dimension of the action vectors) and is activated by the tanh-function.

-In the forward-function the forward pass of the neural network is defined.
-One can see here (lines 25-27) that a relu-activation function is used for the two hidden layers whereas no activation function is applied to the output layer.
+In the Critic class (lines 41 to 74) the structure of the neural network that will approximate the action-value function Q is defined and has the following form:

+* There is one input layer of size 33 (= state dimension).
+The input of that layer gets sent through a hidden layer of dimension 256 and a leaky relu-function is applied afterwards.
+* The result after applying the leaky-relu gets concatenated with another input layer of size 4 (=action dimension).
+* The result of this concatenation gets sent through two hidden layers (of dimensions 256 and 128).
+Both of those hidden layers are activated by a leaky relu function.
+* The output layer has dimension 1 and no activation function is applied.

 In cell 13 the Agent and ReplayBuffer classes are created.
 But first some of the hyperparameters are already fixed here, namely: